jesse-dicenso/quantum-chemistry/README.md

 ## Introduction
-This is a simple Hartree-Fock program that I wrote during Summer 2024.
+This is a simple quantum chemistry program that I began during Summer 2024.
 It is able to compute the wavefunctions of open- and closed-shell atoms and molecules in 3D, along with some other quantities of interest.
 It uses the McMurchie-Davidson scheme for computing all molecular integrals.
 This program will be continuously developed for my own learning (and perhaps for yours as well).

 Most of the implementation is entirely from scratch.
-The only external code is from LAPACK/BLAS, specifically for DSYEV (eigenvalues/eigenvectors) and DSYSV (solve linear systems, for DIIS).
+The only external code is from LAPACK/BLAS, specifically DSYEV (eigenvalues/eigenvectors) and DSYSV (solve linear systems, for DIIS).
 Everything else, including a class for matrices, was written by me!

 ## Current capabilities:

+-Methods: RHF, UHF, DFT (RKS, UKS)

+-Functionals: HF exchange (Coming soon: Slater exchange, VWN5, PBE, B97)

 -Basis Sets: STO-3G, def2-SVP (others may be easily added from [Basis Set Exchange](https://www.basissetexchange.org/) with some slight modifications; see libmol).